KenHarlbar/alx-higher_level_programming/0x08-python-more_classes/README.md

 7. 7-rectangle.py - Write a class Rectangle that defines a rectangle by width and height

 8. 8-rectangle.py - Write a class Rectangle that defines a rectangle by width and height

+9. 9-rectangle.py - Write a class Rectangle that defines a rectangle by width and height